LordMirex/WebDaddy/replit.md

 The platform features a clean, professional UI with consistent design elements.
 Admin dashboards provide real-time updates and clear visualizations for delivery statuses, commission tracking, and analytics.

 ### Technical Implementations
-- **File Upload:** Production-grade chunked upload system with 20MB chunks, 3-concurrent queue management, stream-based reassembly, and atomic temp directory operations.
-Handles files up to 2GB reliably.
+- **File Upload:** Production-grade chunked upload system with 20MB chunks, 3-concurrent queue management, stream-based reassembly, and atomic temp directory operations, handling files up to 2GB.
-- **Template Delivery:** Implements AES-256-GCM encryption for credentials, a dynamic assignment workflow, and an admin delivery dashboard with overdue alerts.
+- **Template Delivery:** Implements AES-256-GCM encryption for credentials, dynamic assignment, and an admin delivery dashboard with overdue alerts.
-- **Tools Delivery:** Supports ZIP bundle downloads, configurable download link expiry (30 days), and admin regeneration of expired links with CSRF protection.
-Includes enhanced email notifications with file details.
+- **Tools Delivery:** Supports ZIP bundle downloads, configurable download link expiry (30 days), and admin regeneration of expired links with CSRF protection, including enhanced email notifications with file details.
 - **Mixed Orders:** Handles partial deliveries for orders containing both immediate (tools) and pending (templates) items, with clear UI separation and automated email sequences.
-- **Affiliate System:** Features a 30% commission rate, with a unified commission processor for both Paystack and manual payments.
-The system ensures idempotency to prevent duplicate commission credits and uses the `sales` table as the single source of truth.
+- **Affiliate System:** Features a 30% commission rate, with a unified commission processor for both Paystack and manual payments, ensuring idempotency and using the `sales` table as the single source of truth.
-- **Security:** CSRF token validation on all admin actions, secure token generation, file existence validation, and download limit enforcement.
+- **Security:** Implements CSRF token validation on all admin actions, secure token generation, file existence validation, download limit enforcement, enterprise-grade webhook security (IP whitelisting, rate limiting, HMAC verification, security event logging, throttled email alerts), and a payment reconciliation system.
+- **Email System:** Automated email notifications for delayed tool deliveries, individual emails for multiple tools, and spam folder warnings for customers.

 ### Feature Specifications
 - **Order Management:** Enhanced filters for payment method, date range, and delivery status.
 - **Delivery Management:** Comprehensive admin dashboards for both template and tool deliveries, with tracking, retry mechanisms (exponential backoff), and email notifications.
-- **Analytics & Reporting:** Admin analytics dashboard with delivery KPIs, overdue alerts, and CSV export functionality for orders, deliveries, and affiliates.
+- **Analytics & Reporting:** Admin analytics dashboard with delivery KPIs, overdue alerts, CSV export functionality for orders, deliveries, and affiliates, and a real-time system logs dashboard.
-- **Commission Management:** Automated commission calculation and crediting, reconciliation tools to prevent data discrepancies, and an audit trail for all commission transactions.
+- **Commission Management:** Automated commission calculation and crediting, reconciliation tools, and an audit trail for all commission transactions.

 ### System Design Choices
-- **Database:** SQLite with a schema designed for robust tracking of orders, deliveries, downloads, and commissions.
+- **Database:** SQLite with a schema designed for robust tracking of orders, deliveries, downloads, and commissions, including specific fields for bundle handling, delivery retries, and commission logging.
-    - `download_tokens`: `is_bundle` flag.
-    - `bundle_downloads`: Stores ZIP bundle metadata.
-    - `deliveries`: `retry_count`, `next_retry_at` for delivery retries.
-    - `commission_log`: Audit trail for commission actions.
-    - `commission_withdrawals`: Tracks affiliate withdrawal requests.
-- **Configuration:** Key parameters like `DOWNLOAD_LINK_EXPIRY_DAYS`, `MAX_DOWNLOAD_ATTEMPTS`, `DELIVERY_RETRY_MAX_ATTEMPTS`, and `AFFILIATE_COMMISSION_RATE` are defined as constants.
+- **Configuration:** Key parameters like `DOWNLOAD_LINK_EXPIRY_DAYS`, `MAX_DOWNLOAD_ATTEMPTS`, `DELIVERY_RETRY_MAX_ATTEMPTS`, and `AFFILIATE_COMMISSION_RATE` are defined as constants within `includes/config.php`.
-- **Data Integrity:** Employs safeguarding functions like `syncAffiliateCommissions()` and `reconcileAffiliateBalance()` to maintain consistency between cached affiliate data and the `sales` table, which acts as the immutable source of truth.
+- **Data Integrity:** Employs safeguarding functions to maintain consistency between cached affiliate data and the `sales` table, which serves as the immutable source of truth.
+- **Timezone:** All datetime queries consistently use a `+1 hour` offset for Nigeria time.

 ## External Dependencies
-- **Paystack:** Integrated for automatic payment processing.
+- **Paystack:** Integrated for automatic payment processing and webhooks.
 - **PHP ZipArchive Extension:** Required for generating tool bundles.
 - **Email Service:** Utilized for sending various notifications (delivery, overdue alerts, order summaries).